linotp.lib.reply module

 Parameters

-• obj (dict or list or string/unicode) – simple result object like dict, sting or list
+• obj (dict or list or string/unicode) – simple result object like dict, string or list

 • id (int) – id value, for future versions